GiulioUmbrella/Insteon_2864-222/README.md

 ```

 The above command, when executed, stalls the camera for no less than 45 second.
-During this time the camera stream become unavailable, which for a WiFi camera I would say it's pretty bad.
+During this time the camera stream become unavailable, which for a WiFi camera I would say it's pretty bad, if you ask me.